Patriots make 3rd straight Super Bowl, beat Chiefs 37-31 OT

 Just as they did last week in manhandling the Chargers early and cruising, the Patriots delivered a message — and a touchdown — on their first series.
 It was a classic, covering 80 yards in 15 plays and using up more than eight minutes.
 Michel, who had 113 yards rushing, scored from the 1.

-But Brady made a rare mistakes on the next dominant drive.
+But Brady made a rare mistake on the next dominant drive.
 His third-down pass from the 1 for Rob Gronkowski was short and Reggie Ragland picked it off.

 Brady had never thrown an interception from the 1.